TaqBostan/react-image-label/README.md

 ## Features

-- Bounding Box (Rectangle, Square, and Circle), and Polygon Annotations
+- Bounding Box (Rectangle, Square, Circle, and Ellipse), and Polygon Annotations
-- Add, Edit, Drag, and Delete Annotations
+- Add, Edit, Drag, Rotate, and Delete Annotations
 - Zoom and Scale
 - Changing image on the fly
 - Raw or typed input/output